Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 Click for Full Review

 Comfort is always a big deal when talking about gaming headsets.
 Since most people want a headset that doesn’t cause fatigue when playing hours on end.
 SteelSeries have truly nailed the comfort part with the Arctis, both the 3,5 and 7 version fits like a dream and ensures a comfortable gaming experience.

-The comfort is further improved by the great cooling system.
-A lot of headsets with great sound isolation tend to get really hot, really fast.
+The great cooling system further improves the comfort.
+A lot of headsets with excellent sound isolation tend to get hot, really fast.
 While the isolation is not as great as on the Sennheiser Game One, it is pretty alright.
 Personally, I will prefer a comfortable experience over total sound isolation, but that is something you need to decide on your own since you most likely won’t get both.

-Great surround sound is hard to come by but SteelSeries have taken it to the next level with this one.
+Excellent surround sound is hard to come by, but SteelSeries has taken it to the next level with this one.
 The 3D audio with DTS Headphone:X 7.1 Surround gives the most immersive gaming experience imaginable and is among the best surround sound systems we have ever tried.

-The great surround sound is backed up by amazing audio quality, which only adds to the experience.
+The fantastic surround sound is backed up by incredible audio quality, which only adds to the experience.

 If you are looking for amazing sound quality and stunning 3D surround sound, then you need this headset in your life.
-It feels great in terms of comfort as well.
+It feels great concerning comfort as well.

 - 3D audio

 - DTS Headphone:X 7.1 Surround sound